Mijux/tempo-server-management/README.md

     - At 6h => poweron the server

-# PROBLEM CASE
+# PROBLEM CASE 1

-This case appear when the server that run the TSM code is down or internet was down too.
+This case appear when internet is down.

-## STARTUP
+## WHEN INTERNET IS UP

 1. create day that are missing
 2. fill these days except the current day with the result of